Winter Storm Elliot rocks South Queens

 The tide, she said, came up a “fraction of an inch” lower than that of Hurricane Irene.

-Even areas of Broad Channel that were the site of recent street raising projects took on water, said Gendron and Mike Latella, a Howard Beach resident who has 40 years of meteorology experience and worked for over a decade as a television weatherman.
+Even recently raised streets in Broad Channel took on water, said Gendron and Mike Latella, a Howard Beach resident who has 40 years of meteorology experience and worked for over a decade as a television weatherman.

 “The street raising wasn’t intended to stop all flooding,” said Latella.
 “It was only intended to stop the average full moon high tide and it normally does.
 But when you have the full moon high tide and you combine that with winds that are coming onshore at the strength that they’ve been coming in today … That’s why it was so bad.
 I’ve heard people that had water in their houses that really haven’t had in a long time.”